wmdmark/flashcode-docs/cards.md

 ### Examples

 Check out the [Demo Deck for Creators](https://ss15-teampw.divshot.io/deck/wJeWGe4cgD/play) for a few examples on how to build different types of Challenge Cards.

-### Known bugs/quirks
-- [ ] Using Markdown headings and links in instructions is currently broken.
-The instructions Markdown in general is pretty touchy at the moment. :frowning: